Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Definitions and Assumptions

 That is, $Y_{t, \Delta} = 1$ if and only if any of the sub-outcomes between $t$ and $t+\Delta$ is 1.
 Figure \ref{fig:data-structure} shows how $Y_{t,\Delta}$ is related to the sub-outcomes when $\Delta = 3$.
 We assume that $R_{t+\Delta}$ and $Y_{t, \Delta}$ are well-defined even when $t+\Delta > T+1$; this is satisfied when the researchers continue to follow up trial participants for $\Delta$ time points after decision point $T$.

 Equation \eqref{eq:maximum-property} holds if the binary outcome $Y_{t,\Delta}$ is whether an event of interest occurs between $t$ and $t+\Delta$ and such events are ``instantaneous''.
-In the Drink Less MRT example with $\Delta = 3$, the event is a user logging in to the app.
+In the Drink Less MRT example with $\Delta = 3$, the event is a user logging into the app.
 Logging in between $t$ and $t+3$ is equivalent to logging in between $t$ and $t+1$, or between $t+1$ and $t+2$, or between $t+2$ and $t+3$.
-Thus, in this example \eqref{eq:maximum-property} is satisfied with $R_{t+1}$ denoting whether the individual logging in to the app between 8pm of day $t$ and 7:59pm of day $t+1$, in which case we have $Y_{t,\Delta = 3} = \max(R_{t+1}, R_{t+2}, R_{t+3})$.
+Thus, in this example \eqref{eq:maximum-property} is satisfied with $R_{t+1}$ denoting whether the individual logging into the app between 8 pm of day $t$ and 7:59 pm of day $t+1$, in which case we have $Y_{t,\Delta = 3} = \max(R_{t+1}, R_{t+2}, R_{t+3})$.

-If, however, $Y_{t,\Delta}$ is defined by whether an event is sustained for a period of time, then \eqref{eq:maximum-property} may not hold.
-For example, in the HeartSteps II MRT, the binary proximal outcome is whether an activity bout occurred during the 30-minute window.
-Consider an activity bout to be a period of sustained activity of 90 seconds or longer.
-Suppose an individual started activity 45 seconds prior to decision point $t+1$, and concluded activity 45 seconds after $t+1$.
-In this case, their $Y_{t,\Delta=2}$ would be 1, but there is no straightforward definition of $R_{t+1}$ to satisfy \eqref{eq:maximum-property}.
-In fact, there is no activity bout of 90 seconds that is completely inside either of the sub-intervals $(t, t+1)$ and $(t+1, t+2)$.
-To generalize \readd{our} method to such cases, we can introduce a double-subscript version of the sub-outcome $R$ along with a modified maximum property to determine the first decision point, within the proximal outcome window, at which the event has occurred.
-However, this generalization would make the notation too cumbersome without adding substantial novelty.
-Therefore, we focus on the current version of maximum property \eqref{eq:maximum-property}, and present how to modify the sub-outcomes and the maximum property to generalize our method in Supplementary Material \ref{appen:sec:generalized-max-property}.
+\readdBiostat{If, however, $Y_{t,\Delta}$ is based on a cumulative event, then \eqref{eq:maximum-property} may not hold.
+For example, in the HeartSteps I MRT, the binary proximal outcome is whether a participant takes more than, say, 10,000 steps in the next 24 hours (a proximal outcome window spanning over $\Delta = 5$ decision points).
+In this case, no sub-outcomes $R_{t+1}$ can satisfy \eqref{eq:maximum-property} because the total step count is cumulative instead of instantaneous.
+We generalize the maximum property to accommodate such settings in Supplementary Material \ref{appen:sec:generalized-max-property} by introducing a double-subscript version of the sub-outcome $R$.
+However, this generalization would make the notation too cumbersome without adding substantial novelty, so we focus on the current version of the maximum property \eqref{eq:maximum-property} in the sequel when we introduce the methods.}